dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/core/enum/error-code.md

    DSErrorPostalCodeLicenseInvalid         = -30047,
    /** The DPM license is invalid. */ DSErrorDPMLicenseInvalid                = -30048,
+   /** The frame decoding thread already exists. */ DSErrorFrameDecodingThreadExists        = -30049,
+   /** Failed to stop the frame decoding thread. */ DSErrorStopDecodingThreadFailed         = -30050,
    /** The Maxicode license is invalid. */ DSErrorMaxiCodeLicenseInvalid           = -30057,
    /** The GS1 Databar license is invalid. */